 Conrad Potter Aiken was born in Savannah, Georgia, on August 5, 1889.
 When he was a small boy, his father killed his mother and committed suicide himself, a tragedy that had a profound impact on Aiken’s development.
-He was raised by a great-great-aunt in Massachusetts and graduated from Harvard in 1912, the same period as T. S. Eliot and E. E. Cummings.
+He was raised by a great-great-aunt in Massachusetts and graduated from Harvard in 1912, during the same period as T. S. Eliot and E. E. Cummings.
 During this time, he was also a contributing editor to Dial magazine, where he befriended Ezra Pound.

-Aiken was Poetry Consultant to the Library of Congress (now the U.S. Poet Laureate) from 1950–52.
-His other honors included the Bollingen Prize, the Gold Medal in Poetry from the American Academy of Arts and Letters, and a National Medal for Literature.
-Aiken’s critical essays are compiled in A Reviewer’s ABC (1958); his Collected Short Stories appeared in 1960.
-As editor of Emily Dickinson’s Selected Poems (1924), Aiken was largely responsible for establishing her posthumous literary reputation.
-The Selected Letters of Conrad Aiken (1978) contains correspondence with such literary colleagues as Wallace Stevens, Harriet Monroe, and Edmund Wilson, and his autobiographical book Ushant (1952) affords much insight into other literary figures he knew, mingling personal references with mention of his associates.
-Conrad Aiken died in Savannah in 1973.
+Aiken was poetry consultant to the Library of Congress (now, U.S. poet laureate) from 1950–52.
+His other honors include the Bollingen Prize, the Gold Medal in Poetry from the American Academy of Arts and Letters, and a National Medal for Literature.
+Aiken’s critical essays are compiled in A Reviewer’s ABC: Collected Criticism of Conrad Aiken (W. H. Allen, 1958).
+His Collected Short Stories (World Publishing Company) appeared in 1960.
+As editor of Emily Dickinson’s Selected Poems (J. Cape, Limited, 1924), Aiken was largely responsible for establishing her posthumous literary reputation.
+The Selected Letters of Conrad Aiken (Yale University Press, 1978) contains correspondence with such literary colleagues as Wallace Stevens, Harriet Monroe, and Edmund Wilson, and his autobiographical book Ushant: An Essay (Duell, Sloan and Pearce, 1952) affords much insight into other literary figures he knew, mingling personal references with mention of his associates.